albertodemichelis/squirrel/doc/source/reference/language/metamethods.rst

 invoked when a userdata or class instance is iterated by a foreach loop

-if previdx==null it means that it is the first iteration.
+If previdx==null it means that it is the first iteration.
 The function has to return the index of the 'next' value.

 ^^^^^^^^^^^^^^^^^^^^^^^^